learn to ride

 Once you've got the hang of pedalling, it's all about practice, so you'll probably want to get out on your bike with family and friends.
 Here in Wadebridge, the Camel Trail is the perfect place to gain confidence on two wheels and discover the joy of cycling!

 Also, our local cycling club, Wadebridge Coasters CC runs regular Family Events.
 These are great fun outings for all ages and are an excellent opportunity for informal training and encouragement.
 Children are often inspired to move on to the next stage as they observe their peers and those slightly older.
-Coasters Kids provides coaching and racing for those interested in exploring the competitive sides of cycling.
+Coasters Youth provides coaching and racing for those interested in exploring the competitive sides of cycling.

 Terms and conditions